tatsujb/installFAFscript/README.md

 ### 5th

-then it's off and you can got to your pillates class and when you come back it should have just barely finished installing Forged Alliance + FAF on your linux system
+Then it downloads Forged Alliance. this will take a while.
+Once it's done steam starts again in order to finalize installation and start (non root hard drive installation is not supported.
+(E.G.: to a secondary storage HHD, for now I only support installing to SDA.))

-Forged Alliance should be running, you can set a profile, then set your prefered resulution, then quit the game.
+Forged Alliance should start, you can set a profile, then set your prefered resulution, then quit the game. (use steam's notification-area icon to close steam once again)

 ### 6th